fmoo/Orange/Assets/Scripts/Serialization/SaveState.md

 There are some gotchas here, so, **consult [this doc](https://github.com/fmoo/Orange/tree/master/Assets/Scripts/Serialization) for more details on the challenges here**.

-### Managing Save State in Unity with ScriptableObject

-In general, it is *Good Practice* to separate your saveable "game state" from the components and game objects in your Unity scene graph.

-On the other hand, it is *A Pain In The Ass* to regenerate GameObjects and Components from data structures managed outside of the scene graph.

-ScriptableObject provides a middle ground as convenient way to centralize, deduplicate, and isolate your game state from your scene graph, and encourages patterns that minimize creation of extra GameObjects/Components for tracking data.

-TBD: MORE ON THIS BELOW

 ## 2. Encoding and decoding the data